safams23/safams23/README.md

 # 💫 About Me:
-I'm currently taking courses on AI , Machine learning and programming
+Im passionate about learning programming and AI and applying them to create new ideas .
+Currently self studying python to improve my programming skills .

 ## 🌐 Socials: